michalis0/ML_dataiku/Day 1/README.md

 -----------------------------------
 ### ** HOMEWORK **
 -----------------------------------
-Pick a dataset you have been working with for your research, and do 1 or 2 visualizations of it.
+- Pick a dataset you have been working with for your research, and do 1 or 2 visualizations of it.
 Share with the rest of the class.
+- For more information consult the dataiku tutorials on [data visualization](https://knowledge.dataiku.com/latest/data-viz/index.html#).